About WSLC of Utah

 Membership is open to organizations and individuals.
-Currently, there are three affiliate councils; Box Elder, Utah, and Weber Counties.
+Currently, there is one affiliate council located in Utah County.
 Delegates from the affiliate councils report the actions taken by the Legislative Council to their respective organizations.
-Delegates represent a broad cross section of the population in terms of geography, economics, culture, politics and religion.
+Delegates represent a broad cross-section of the population in terms of geography, economics, culture, politics and religion.
 Bi-partisanship is achieved by alternating the leadership of the Council of the two major political parties each biennium.
 There is also equal political affiliation representation on the Executive Board and the study committees.

 The Council meets in the general session on the fourth Wednesday during September and October.
 Weekly meetings on Wednesday are held during the legislative session beginning in January.
 See the events page at http://wslcofutah.org/events/.

 The meetings are divided into legislative study committees.
 The committees are responsible to schedule experts to present to the body and to inform both the pro and the con of potential issues and legislation.
 Following are the five study committees:

 - Business/Labor/Economic Development/Workforce Services/Public Utilities and Technology